supranational/vdf-fpga/README.md

 1. **Test portal** - The easiest way is to submit your design to the test portal.
 It will run simulations, hardware emulation, synthesis, and place and route and provide you with a link to the results.
 You'll need to officially register for the competition and receive a shared secret to submit designs.
 See [test portal](docs/test_portal.md). **Note we expect this to be operational after the first month of the competition.**
 1. **AWS F1** - Instantiate an AWS EC2 F1 development instance and run the flows yourself.
 See [aws_f1](docs/aws_f1.md).
 1. **On-premise** - You can install SDAccel on-premise and run the same flows locally.
 See [on-premise](docs/onprem.md).

+## Step 3 - Submit

+1. Fill in the [FPGA_Competition_Application_Form.pdf](FPGA_Competition_Application_Form.pdf) and email to hello@supranational.net, if you haven't already.
+1. Fill in the [Submission_Form.txt](Submission_Form.txt).
+This stays in the repository and helps convey design expectations.
+1. Invite 'simonatsn' from Supranational to collaborate on your design repository in github.

 ## Optimization Ideas